 In addition to the survey-monitoring methods outlined above, SEEDS projects have explored alternative methods to be able to document and assess bird collisions.
-One such project attempted to develop a reporting app for mobile devices, as a strategy to employ citizen science to monitor bird collisions (Crombie, 2016); developing an app was ultimately not feasible, and there has not been any evaluation whether the app would have successful uptake if created in the future.
+One such project attempted to develop a reporting app for mobile devices, as a strategy to employ community science to monitor bird collisions (Crombie, 2016); developing an app was ultimately not feasible, and there has not been further evaluation into whether its adoption would be successful if launched in the future.
 In 2019, a group of engineering students designed and built a Bird Impact Monitor that accurately detects 95% of bird collisions (Chen et al., 2019).
 This device addresses the limitations of bird collision surveys (mainly, carcass persistence and searcher efficiency).
-In 2023, another group of engineering students improved on this initial model.
-As a SEEDs project, they built a functioning prototype that can sense a bird collision and also records additional details including indoor and outdoor temperature (Li et al., 2023).
+In 2023, another group of engineering students undertook a SEEDS project and built upon on the initial model.
+They designed and built a functioning prototype that can sense bird collisions and record additional details including indoor and outdoor temperature (Li et al., 2023).
 By monitoring temperatures in addition to bird strikes, the device can record data for other sustainability measures (specifically thermal insulation).
-The updated bird strike monitoring device was calibrated to detect the impact for the 5 bird species found by De Groot and colleagues to be the most common species in bird collisions on UBC Vancouver campus.
+The updated bird strike monitoring device was calibrated to detect the impact for the 5 bird species identified by De Groot and colleagues to be the most common in bird collisions on UBC Vancouver campus.
 While the prototype sensor remains installed on a window in the CIRS building, there needs to be ongoing monitoring and analysis of the collected data.
 Additional devices are needed to effectively monitor bird strikes across campus.